tlalexandre/raphael-silva/README.md

 - __The Home Page__

   - The Home Page includes a photo of Raphael Silva, the artist, on the left.
 On the right, you can find useful informations about him, such as his job title and the tools he uses.
+  - This page is fully responsive.
+The font-size of the text changes depending on the size of the viewport, as well as the positioning of the elements, from a grid on desktop to a display block on mobile devices.

 ![HomePage](https://user-images.githubusercontent.com/120526785/236819149-b0ec365d-0515-4e44-b664-02e6de03cc68.png)